 Diagnosing Cancer Earlier

 Cancer diagnosed at an earlier stage (diagnosed at stage 1 or stage 2) means that your cancer is more likely to be treated successfully.
-We want patients to visit their GP practice sooner if they develop any symptoms which they are worried about; it could save lives.
+We want patients to visit their GP practice sooner if they develop any symptoms which they are worried about; earlier diagnosis can save lives.
 Please visit the Cancer Research website, which provides a summary of cancer symptoms.

 Diagnosing Cancer Faster